alexnelsone/centralizedlogging.io/06-Review-of-installed-configuration.md

 ![09-configure-lza.png](images%2F09-configure-lza.png)

 We also received several messages from the `Config Rules Compliance Change` SNS topic for each new resource created/modified.
+This comes from our SNS subcription to `aws-controltower-AggregateSecurityNotifications` topic.

+This topic exists in each AWS Region we have configured for our Landing Zone.
+It forwards messages it receives from another SNS topic, `aws-controltower-SecurityNotifications` which receives compliance, noncompliance, and change notifications from AWS Config in the configured region.
+For more information on notifications from Control Tower see [here](https://docs.aws.amazon.com/controltower/latest/userguide/receive-notifications.html).

 Below is the list of alerts received from the pipeline run.

 ### Config Rule Compliance Change Alerts